 Global Action

 Global Action calls on students to exercise their ingenuity and commitment to the betterment of humanity by creating a self-directed service-learning project.
 This work should directly engage a question/concept/theme/problem that is global in nature or that is occurring in another country or culture.
 The Global Action domain is unique among the four insofar as it expects the student to integrate not only the other three certificate domains but also the three core principles of the Academy's mission.
 Global Action is "hands" in action, inspired by "hearts," and informed by "minds."
 Students aspiring to build rich, nuanced global identities are encouraged in this domain to determine ways in which their engagement with other cultures can inspire them to give back in ways that they couldn't even imagine if they were not a Global Studies student.
-In the spirit of the new Global Studies certificate program, how students engage the Global Action domain is up to them and their creativity.
+In the spirit of the Global Studies certificate program, how students engage the Global Action domain is up to them and their creativity.

-Visit the FAQs for an example of a Global Action project.
+Visit the FAQs for an example of a Global Action project..

 Frequently Asked Questions